Flood Insurance in Florida

 Private Flood Coverage

 Private flood insurers are growing in availability and popularity thanks to new technology.
-Private flood insurers can offer higher limits and more coverage options than the NFIP in Florida.
+Private flood insurance in Florida can offer higher limits and more coverage options than the NFIP in Florida.
 For example, a private company can offer increased limits for other structures and personal property.

 Some private companies also have shorter waiting periods and other perks that we’ll explain in detail a little later.
 Consider getting quotes from private flood insurers to see if they fit your budget and better suit your property and coverage needs.